osamaairfan/OsLabSpr23/Lab 1/Readme.md

 [task04.log](https://github.com/osamaairfan/OsLabSpr23/files/10607873/task04.log)

 Task 05:
+Rest of the tasks will be uploaded here, due to a problem in my laptop I couldn't submit it but InshaAllah i'll submit it till today.

 //At first I logged in as a user 1 and gave him the privileges of sudoers using visudo command, secondly I switched to us